UEB Online is designed to be used with standard web technology (browser and keyboard) for training program and

 Note: UEB Online cannot be used with a handheld touch device running either the iOS (e.g. iPad) or Android (e.g. Samsung Galaxy) operating systems.

-We recommend the use of a recent version of Firefox by Mozilla which is available as a free download.
+We recommend the use of a recent version of either Firefox by Mozilla or Chrome by Google which are available as free downloads.
 Alternatively you can use a version of Internet Explorer or Microsoft Edge provided in your Windows operating system.

 - NVDA, a screen reader available as a free download from NV Access which runs on Windows operating systems.
 A minimum of V2015.3 NVDA is recommended, or,

 Note: This is only required if you wish to take advantage of the assistive technology options as part of Non-Visual access Mode.